Route of the "Journey to the Alcarria"

-Once we leave Guadalajara, the second part of our route will spread over one or more days, to give us time to make the most of all its rural tourism attractions.
+Once we leave Guadalajara, the second part of our route will take us one or more days to give us time to make the most of all its rural tourism attractions.
 The next stop, about 18 kilometres away, is the town of Torija, presided by its historic mediaeval castle.
-In the 15th century it was occupied by the poet and nobleman the Marquis of Santillana; and in the 19th century during the Peninsula War, the famous Spanish warrior known as "El empecinado", or "the undaunted" demolished it with dynamite to prevent it from falling into the hands of Napoleon Bonaparte's army.
+In the 15th century it was occupied by the poet and nobleman the Marquis of Santillana; and in the 19th century during the Peninsula War, the famous Spanish warrior known as 'El empecinado', ('the undaunted') demolished it with dynamite to prevent it from falling into the hands of Napoleon Bonaparte's army.
 After restoration, it today houses the Museum of the Journey to the Alcarria, and the visitor centre for the province of Guadalajara.

-Further on, a detour of 18 kilometres will take us to Brihuega, otherwise known as the "Garden of the Alcarria", a historic-artistic site with numerous features of interest, including several large Renaissance houses and its castle, defensive wall and mediaeval gateways.
-It is also home to the churches of Santa María de la Peña, San Miguel and San Felipe, all dating from the 13th century, as well as to the Royal Cloth Factory building.
+Further on, an 18-kilometre detour will take us to Brihuega, otherwise known as the 'Garden of the Alcarria', a historic-artistic site with numerous features of interest, including several large Renaissance houses and its castle, defensive wall and mediaeval gateways.
+It is also home to the churches of Santa María de la Peña, San Miguel and San Felipe, all dating from the 13th century, as well as the Royal Cloth Factory.

-After travelling 22 kilometres to Masegoso de Tajuña, we then turn towards Cifuentes.
+After continuing on for 22 kilometres to Masegoso de Tajuña, we then turn towards Cifuentes.
 Places to visit here include the 13th-century church of El Salvador, the porticoed Plaza Mayor square and the mediaeval castle built by the Infante and poet Don Juan Manuel.
 We go on to Trillo with its waterfall and the Casa de los Molinos building, while the surrounding area contains the ruins (not open to visitors) of the old monastery.

-From this point, we follow the course of the Tagus river for about 30 kilometres past the Entrepeñas and Buendía reservoirs (known as the "Sea of Castile") to the village of Sacedón.
-The remains of the Cistercian monastery of Monsalud (13th-16th centuries) can be seen in the district of Córcoles, about 6 kilometres away.
+From this point we follow the course of the Tagus river for about 30 kilometres past the Entrepeñas and Buendía reservoirs (known as the 'Sea of Castile') to the village of Sacedón.
+The remains of the Cistercian monastery of Monsalud (13th-16th centuries) can be seen in the district of Córcoles, about six kilometres away.